 With the Flinders Ranges spread over such a huge area, there are also many options for accommodation.
 Here are just a few suggestions.
 The most popular place to stay is the Wilpena Pound Resort.
 There are many accomodation options here, from camping sites to motel rooms and luxurious glamping tents.
 The Prairie Hotel is another option for accommodation after your feral food meal.
 For a station stay, try the Skytrek Willow Springs Station.
 In the town of Melrose, at the foot of Mt Remarkable, stay at the quirky Under the Mount.
 In Quorn stay at the Great Northern Lodge or the Flinders Ranges Motel.

 Located three hours to the north east of Adelaide, Renmark is another one of the places to go in South Australia.
-It’s on the banks of the mighty Murray River, the longest in Australia.
+It’s on the banks of the mighty Murray River, the longest in Australia, and it’s a great place to stop if you are travelling to or from New South Wales.

 The most popular things to do in Renmark, not surprisingly, revolve around the river.
 Here you can hire your own paddle boat for a few days of exploring the river, or book a berth on a larger paddleboat for some unique accommodation.
 There’s kayaking or fishing or water skiing available too.